" Studies showed that Colloidal Gold has antioxidant, anti-inflammatory and wound healing properties."

 Why Colloidal Gold is Great for Your Skin?

 Known for its antioxidant and anti-inflammatory properties, studies showed that colloidal gold can penetrate deeper into the skin and acts as a carrier for other active ingredients.
 It helps improve the efficacy of skincare products.
+Due to its soothing and rejuvenating properties, colloidal gold is the ideal skincare ingredient for all skin types particularly sensitive skin.
 Medical studies suggested that gold nanoparticles can be used in the treatment of cancers, and it has been shown to accelerate the wound healing process.

 There are various growth factors involved in the wound healing process such as Epidermal Growth Factor (EGF), Fibroblast Growth Factor (FGF) and Transforming Growth Factor (TGF).
 These growth factors have a significant role in the skin's renewal process in which the skin regenerates and repairs damaged cells.
 A healthy skin renewal is the key to youthful-looking skin.